x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 ### Use the Exchange Management Shell to create a cloud-based archive mailbox for a new user

-The following example creates a new **on-premises mailbox** and Active Directory user account for Pilar Pinilla with a cloud-based archive mailbox:
+The following example creates a new primary **on-premises mailbox** and Active Directory user account for Pilar Pinilla with a cloud-based archive mailbox:

 ```PowerShell
 New-Mailbox -Name "Pilar Pinilla" -UserPrincipalName pilarp@contoso.com -Password (ConvertTo-SecureString -String 'Pa$$word1' -AsPlainText -Force) -ArchiveDomain archive.contoso.com -RemoteArchive -FirstName Pilar -LastName Pinilla